marimell09/javaChallenge/README.md

 # Java Challenge
-Java CRUD implementation for Customer Service
+Java CRUD implementation for Customer Service.

 ### Challenge
 Implement an API CRUD for basic Customer Services using Java.
 It should contain a GET method to return the list of customers using pagination.